 What do we know so far?

-Children will be presented with a multiplication statement, it is believed that division facts will not be tested.
+They will be presented with a multiplication statement, and it is believed that division facts will not be tested.

 There is a question bank of just over 100 questions from the 2 – 12 times tables.
 Although there will be an emphasis on 6, 7, 8, 9 and the 12 times tables as these tables are deemed to be more difficult.
 Each test will comprise of a total of 25 questions.

-The children will have only 6 seconds from the time the question appears to input their answer.
-This means that children must be able to read, recall and enter their response within 6 seconds.
-Therefore, children need to know their times tables with rapid recall; there will not be time to work them out and record them.
+The children must be able to read, recall and enter their response within 6 seconds – Therefore, rapid recall of their times tables is essential.
+There will be no time to work them out.

-The child will need to read the questions themselves and therefore should to practice reading and recalling independently prior to the test.
-They should not just learn to chant their times tables or have it said to them.
-Also speed of recording the answer is just as vital, after the 6 seconds the question will disappear and if they have not completed the question it will still be counted.
-For example if the question was 6 x 4 and the child only wrote 2 in the time allowed (and not the 24), then this would count as an incorrect answer.
+After the 6 seconds the question will disappear and if they have not completed the question, it will still be counted.
+For example, if the question was 6 x 4 and the child only wrote 2 in the time allowed (and not the 24), then this would count as an incorrect answer.

 Passing The Test